 1. Availability.
 Anyone can get alcohol.
 No matter your age.
 Kids can steal booze from their parents or go to a party where alcohol is served indiscriminately, and adults can go down the street and buy it at the liquor store.

 2. Perception of risk.
 Alcohol is a legal drug, so many individuals don’t think it’s dangerous to binge drink (have five or more drinks in a short period).
 More people believe it’s riskier to use an illegal drug than it is to abuse alcohol.

 The Life Expectancy of an Alcoholic

 While it is true that there are plenty of illicit drugs and even legal drugs which are much more dangerous than alcohol, the abuse of alcohol is responsible for countless broken and lost lives.
 Alcohol abuse is often portrayed as glamorous and fun.
 The television show Mad Men may give the viewer the idea that alcoholics are quick thinkers and creative individuals.
-TV advertisements for beer and liquor equate drinking with joy, happiness, and maintaining one’s “edge”.
-These depictions are however fabricated purely for the purpose of popularizing and selling alcohol.
-They don’t show the toll and cumulative damage related to constant poisoning of the human body.
+TV advertisements for beer and liquor equate drinking with joy, happiness, and maintaining one’s “edge.”
+These depictions are however fabricated purely to popularize and sell alcohol.
+They don’t show the toll and cumulative damage related to a constant poisoning of the human body.

-- Higher rates of death by violence, accident, suicide or other injury
+- Higher rates of death by violence, accident, suicide or other injuries

 - Alcohol overdose (poisoning)